Apple's China dilemma: market share or cachet?

 On Wednesday, Apple missed revenue forecasts for the third straight quarter after iPhone sales came in below expectations, fanning fears that its dominance of consumer electronics is slipping.

-Apple’s revenue in China, including neighboring Hong Kong and Taiwan, totaled $7.3 billion in the December quarter, up 60 percent from a year earlier.
+Apple’s revenue in China, including neighbouring Hong Kong and Taiwan, totalled $7.3 billion in the December quarter, up 60 percent from a year earlier.

 But there are signs that Apple’s vaunted cachet in the world’s most populous nation is waning.